 Capozide 50 / 25 Side Effects

-Note: This document contains side effect information about captopril / hydrochlorothiazide.
-Some of the dosage forms listed on this page may not apply to the brand name Capozide 50 / 25.
+Note: This page contains information about the side effects of captopril / hydrochlorothiazide.
+Some of the dosage forms included on this document may not apply to the brand name Capozide 50 / 25.

-Some side effects of Capozide 50 / 25 may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Capozide 50 / 25 may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer